 Who can apply?

-We warmly welcome applications from employees of Universities and other organisations engaged in research from around the world.
+We warmly welcome applications from independent researchers, employees of Universities and other organisations engaged in research from around the world.
 Selection will be subject to the immigration rules governing the UK.
-Applicants must be employed for purposes including investigative research and have a suitable project or study to undertake using a specific collection.
+Applicants should be employed for purposes including investigative research (or be an independent researcher) and have a suitable project or study to undertake using a specific collection.

-Applicants must have been awarded a doctorate at the time of application, and normally within the last five years (you must be able to produce a transcript, testamur, or a letter of completion/eligibility to graduate as part of your application).
+Applicants must have been awarded a doctorate at the time of application, and normally within the last five years; if you have not yet graduated, you must be able to produce a transcript, testamur, or a letter of completion/eligibility to graduate as part of your application.
 You should not have held a previous Fellowship at the Institute for Advanced Studies in the Humanities.
 Those who have held temporary and/or short-term appointments are eligible to apply.

 The closing date

-The closing date for the receipt of applications is 30 April 2021.
+The 2021-22 round is now closed.
+The closing date for the receipt of the next round of applications (for visits from August 2022 to July 2023) is 29 April 2022.
 Applications received after that date will not be considered.
 Decisions will be communicated in July.
 Please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.

 The application form